 The School of Education is recognized for preparing educators who are ready for the classroom.
 Even though theory is at the core, significant time is spent in very practical applications of the current best practices in the classroom.
 The traditional programs in education have a strong field-based component, allowing pre-service educators a variety of opportunities to work with children in the early childhood, middle school, and/or high school settings.
 Alternative programs are also available for individuals who have a bachelor's degree and would like to pursue educator certification.
 The overall design of the program stems from careful review, state and national standards, and the best practices defined in current research and application.
-Programs comply with the No Child Left Behind Act.
 Other special features of the program include the following.